neptune-mutual-blue/protocol/docs/AccessControlLibV1.md

 ### mustBeAdmin

-Reverts if the sender is not the contract or protocol admin.
+Reverts if the sender is not the protocol admin.

 ```js
 function mustBeAdmin(IStore s) public view